Johannes11833/KIT-Ilias-Downloader/README.md

 # Auto KIT-Ilias Downloader

-This program allows you to automaticallly uplaod new files from the KIT ilias page to a cloud storage.
+This program allows you to automatically upload new files from the KIT ilias page to a cloud storage.
 Lots of cloud storage services are supported, including:

 - Google Drive